adam10603/BeamNG-Advanced-Steering/README.md

  - More refined steering feel compared to the stock assists
  - Highly customizable settings

 Despite the "arcade" name, you shouldn't think of this as some artificial driver-aid or somehow less realistic.
 This is a common way of processing steering input in racing games (both arcade and sim), and it mimics real-life driving mechanics.
-It simply makes the steering behave in a more intuitive way.
+It simply makes the steering behave in a more intuitive way that you otherwise wouldn't get if your input device lacks force-feedback.

 ## Installation 🖥️